PaulNowak36/Kritical-Hit/README.md

 ## Overview

 The goal of this project is to create a software application that will help developpers create battle system for RPGs games.
-Indeed, the product will have a user-friendly interface, propose several features like setting stats, damage caculators, battle mechanics management, and also simulate RPG battles.
+Indeed, the product will have a user-friendly interface and will be able propose several features like setting up stats, creating damage caculators, managing battle mechanics templates, and also simulating RPG battles.

 ## Documents